HexAllain-Guirigay-NMSC/Act-17-Backend/ExpressJS/README.md

 npm install

-Create the .env for the file
+Create the .env for the file along side the upload folder and index.js location

 PORT=5000
 DB_HOST=localhost